build2artportfolio/The-Lookbook/backend/README.md

 - `JWT_SECRET` Any string, must be consistent per JWT Token.
 - `DATABASE_URL` PostgreSQL connection string.
 Provided by Heroku if you have a PostgreSQL addon.
+- `DB_ENV` Can be set to `testing`, `development`, or `production`.
+Defaults to `development`.
+- `CLOUDINARY_URL` This is the environment variable that cloudinary uses by default.
+You can get this from your Cloudinary account dashboard.

 # Endpoints